DrizzlyBear/hackmud_wiki/docs/issue_template.md

-Please ensure you have read the [contributing guidelines](https://drizzlybear.github.io/hackmud_wiki/wiki/contribution_guide_and_guidelines.html) before submitting an issue.
+Please ensure you have read the [contributing guidelines](https://drizzlybear.github.io/hackmud_wiki/wiki/contribution_guide_and_guidelines.html) before submitting an issue, and delete everything in this section.

 ----